BBVA/kapow/spec/README.md

   conservative in what you do, be liberal in what you accept from others.
 * We reuse conventions of well-established software projects, such as Docker.
 * All requests and responses will leverage JSON as the data encoding method.
-* The API calls responses have several parts:
+* The API calls responses have two parts:
   * The HTTP status code (e.g., `400`, which is a bad request).
 The target audience of this information is the client code.
 The client can thus use this information to control the program flow.
-  * The HTTP reason phrase.
-The target audience in this case is the human operating the client.
-The human can use this information to make a decision on how to proceed.
   * The body is optional
 * All successful API calls will return a representation of the *final* state attained by the objects which have been addressed (either requested, set or